 With 32 cells shaded, I measured that maxim had an increase in performance of more than 10 percent over a 3 day period.

-To date, we have installed 27 systems with Maxim panels.
-(There was a nervous period earlier on where we stopped selling them until I could confirm they were working).
+In total, we have installed 27 systems with Maxim panels.
 As subjective as this next statement is, Fronius Solar.Web data shows me Maxim is producing well in the various homes we have used them with.
 Our electricians have also commented on how surprised Maxim is working in scattered shade.

-On the downside, out of the 27 systems installed, we have had 7 that have caused issues with TV reception.
+The problem with is, of the 27 systems installed, we have had 13 that have caused issues with TV reception.
 In every case, it has been in a home where the TV antenna was right on the edge of having bad reception, and Maxim interference pushed it over the edge.
 To fix these jobs we have just replaced the antenna, but we are looking into getting a filter that will resolve the problem more easily.
 We’ve also had TV interference issues with SolarEdge and Enphase in the past, though it seems SolarEdge have fixed that issue with their most recent optimisers.

 My next test: The new SolarEdge HD Wave